 To study communication is to study connection.

-Our society has been profoundly altered by new developments in media technologies.
-Students in our programs understand and participate in the dramatic shifts in thinking about everything from copyright and privacy to authorship, identity, governance and ethics.
 Communication is one of the fastest growing fields in today’s labour market.
 In fact, many of the jobs in greatest demand didn’t even exist fifteen years ago.
 Today, organizations of every kind need skilled communicators to help them get their messages across to the public.
 Whether working among business executives, bureaucrats or digital-age creatives, our students and alumni are ahead of the curve.

 What skills are employers looking for?

-Many of our students go on work in traditional communication fields such as advertising and public relations, broadcasting, and politics, but increasingly our graduates’ expertise and knowledge are sought after in law, healthcare, tourism, IT, and in community organizations.
+Many of our students go on to work in traditional communication fields such as advertising and public relations, broadcasting, and politics, but increasingly our graduates’ expertise and knowledge are sought after in law, healthcare, tourism, IT, and community organizations.

 Our students have found rewarding work as advisors to federal Cabinet Ministers, and as communication strategists with leading charities, NGOs and corporations.
 They also work as entrepreneurs, researchers, and media and cultural policy analysts.